Derrick-F/BayDay/README.md

 Overview: BayDay is a simple, easy to use vehicle maintenance bay status app which helps the user track work being done in a service shop's bays.
 The graphical interface lets the user simply check a bay and see what if any vehicle is being worked on, and what the status of it is.
 What's more, we can get a description of details for the job.
 A logged in user can add new trucks and jobs to the system as well.
-What's more, there will incoming feature for specific customer's indivisual trucks and for technicians working on trucks.

 Link to app here: https://bayday.herokuapp.com/